 - A list and description of writing assignments for the course, allowing the committee to trace goals, specific emphases, and developmental progressions.

-- A statement detailing how each of the criteria for Writing Courses listed below will be met or addressed by the course, allowing the faculty member to explain goals and strategies not immediately apparent in the syllabus or list of assignments, and allowing the committee to understand more fully the faculty member’s logic in developing the writing elements of the course.
+- A statement detailing how each of the criteria for Writing Courses will be met or addressed by the course, allowing the faculty member to explain goals and strategies not immediately apparent in the syllabus or list of assignments, and allowing the committee to understand more fully the faculty member’s logic in developing the writing elements of the course.